The Yang-Baxter integrability of the critical Ising chain: Introduction

 The QISM technique has been well developed for some of the famous spin chains such as the $XXX$, $XXZ$, $XYZ$ \cite{Faddeev1984SpectrumAS,Kirillov1986ExactSO,Kirillov1987ExactSO,Takhtadzhan1979THEQM} and other models such as the chiral Potts model \cite{AuYang1996TheMF,AuYang2016About3Y,Perk2015TheEH}, the Hubbard model \cite{Shiroishi1995YangBaxterEF,Shastry1986ExactIO,Shastry1988DecoratedSR,esslerfrahmgohmannklumperkorepin2005} etc. However there is still a gap in the possibility of using QISM to study the Ising Hamiltonian in \eqref{eq:Ising-H}.
 This leads us to the following question :

-{\it Is there a R-matrix, satisfying the Yang-Baxter equation, that can be used to construct commuting transfer matrices that contains the one dimensional quantum Ising model [TFIM] at criticality as a conserved operator?
-If yes, can we also find the higher conserved quantities of the TFIM using this $R$-matrix?}
+{\it Is there a R-matrix, satisfying the Yang-Baxter equation, that can be used to construct commuting transfer matrices that contains the one dimensional quantum Ising model [TFIM] at criticality as a conserved operator?\footnote{{Fermionic realizations of Boltzmann weights can lead to alternate derivations of the TFIM \cite{sedrakyan-1}.
+A quantum $L$-operator satisfying the $RLL$ relation was recently found in \cite{PronkoSyrygina2024}.}} If yes, can we also find the higher conserved quantities of the TFIM using this $R$-matrix?}

 There are several reasons to expect the existence of such a $R$-matrix, from the point of view of general theoretical principles and also from a more technical side.
 The former arises from the observation that the Ising Hamiltonian \eqref{eq:Ising-H} can be rewritten in terms of fermionic operators acting on a Fock space.
 In this language it is indeed a {\it free theory} as the `local' terms now are quadratic in the fermionic creation and annihilation operators \cite{Lieb1964}.
 This makes the model exactly solvable on this space.
 Now we expect exactly solvable models to also be quantum integrable and in particular Yang-Baxter integrable\footnote{See \cite{Caux_2011} for discussions on more broader notions of quantum integrability.}\footnote{Yang-Baxter equation is a sufficient condition for integrability but not necessary.
 So not all exactly solvable models are necessarily Yang-Baxter integrable.
 There are some interesting examples like the Rabi model that is exactly solvable and integrable in a non-Yang-Baxter way \cite{Braak2011}.
 However it is Yang-Baxter integrable only at certain points of its parameter space \cite{Batchelor_2015}. } \cite{YangCN1967,BAXTER1972193}.
 This requires the existence of the proposed $R$-matrix.
 Though the model is exactly solvable in the entire parameter space of $(J,h)$, integrability is expected only at the critical point $J=h$.
 There is no general principle saying that critical models are also integrable.
 Nevertheless there are several instances where this is true, for example the $XXX$ spin chain or the Heisenberg model.
 Also the fact that correlation functions in conformal theories for critical systems can be purely obtained from the symmetries of the theory alone suggests a relation to Yang-Baxter integrable systems.
 This is because one would imagine that the conserved quantities obtained from a $R$-matrix would be enough to obtain the correlation functions of an integrable system \cite{BERNARD_1993}.